vividwhisp/chess-in-python/README.md

 - Normal legal moves for pawn, rook, knight, bishop, queen, king
 - Castling with path and attack checks
 - En passant capture
-- Promotion flow with explicit piece selection
+- Promotion flow with explicit piece selection and icons
 - Self-check prevention (illegal if your king would remain in check)
 - Check and checkmate detection

 ## Known Limitations
 - Stalemate is not implemented yet
-- Draw rules are not implemented yet:
+- Draw rules are not implemented yet: threefold repetition, fifty-move rule, insufficient material
-- Threefold repetition
-- Fifty-move rule
-- Insufficient material
-- Promotion UI uses text buttons (no piece icons yet)

 ## Suggested Next Steps
 - Add stalemate and draw rule detection